 The nature of construction work makes it a very dangerous industry for both workers and non-workers.
-Worksite tasks involve using heavy machinery, scaling great heights, and lifting heavy materials, and, as a result, severe injury and death are not uncommon on construction sites.
+Worksite tasks involve using heavy machinery, scaling great heights, and lifting heavy materials, and, as a result, severe injury and death are common on construction sites.

-With all these hazards, it is the duty of employers and site managers to keep the area running safely and in compliance with OSHA and industry regulations.
-However, studies show that more work-related injuries occur in construction annually than any other line of work.
+With all these hazards, employers and site managers must keep the area running safely and comply with Occupational Safety and Health Administration (OSHA) and industry regulations.
+However, studies show that more work-related injuries occur in construction annually than in any other line of work.

-The Greenville construction accident attorneys of Hammack Law Firm want to help construction workers and non-worker victims that have suffered a construction accident get their lives back on track.
-When you work with our experienced construction accident lawyers, you have the best shot at securing maximum compensation for your losses.
+The Greenville construction accident attorneys of Hammack Law Firm want to help construction workers and non-worker victims who have suffered a construction accident get their lives back on track.
+When you work with a Greenville construction accident lawyer from our team, we fight for you until we resolve your case.

 Common Types of Construction Accidents

-Workers hurt on the job may suffer from a wide range of injuries, all of which depend on the type of accident that occurred.
-To ensure that this doesn’t happen in the first place, employers are in charge of properly training all employees and ensuring that all tasks are being performed safely.
-Anything less would be considered negligence.
+According to the U.S. Bureau of Labor Statistics, workers hurt on the job may suffer from a wide range of injuries, depending on the type of accident that occurred.
+Employers are in charge of properly training all employees and ensuring that all tasks are being performed safely.
+Anything less may be considered negligence.

-A misstep in proper work procedures and other factors may result in the following hazards on construction sites:
+A misstep in proper work procedures or other factors may result in the following hazards on construction sites:

-Drilling accidents – A construction worker must be dressed in safety attire, be well trained on the use of equipment, and use inspected and approved power tools and drills.
-If an employer fails to inspect the tools and provide proper oversight of operations, the individual may suffer shock or other injuries to their eyes, face, and hands while drilling.
+A construction worker must wear safety attire, be well trained on the use of equipment, and use inspected and approved power tools and drills.
+If an employer fails to inspect the tools and properly oversee operations, the individual may suffer shock or other injuries to their eyes, face, and hands while drilling.

-Fires and explosions – Machinery that malfunctions can cause fires and dangerous explosions.
-Burns, broken bones, and severe head and brain injuries are likely when an explosion occurs.
-Should a worksite skimp on safety precautions and cause a fire, the people managing it can be held accountable for the catastrophe they helped create.
+Machinery that malfunctions can cause fires and dangerous explosions.
+Burns, broken bones, and severe head and brain injuries are possible when an explosion occurs.
+Should worksite managers skimp on safety precautions and contribute to a fire, the people managing the site may be accountable for the catastrophe they helped create.

-Forklift accidents – Forklifts are dangerous, especially when operated by an untrained worker.
-Lack of training on the forklift can cause workers to flip over, hit scaffold structures, or even run over others.
+Forklifts are dangerous, especially when operated by an untrained worker.
+Lack of training on the forklift can cause workers to flip the lift over, hit scaffold structures, or even run over others.
 Inexperienced forklift drivers can cause accidents that injure themselves or others, leading to broken bones, back injuries, or head trauma.

-Machinery accidents – The machines used in construction are extremely powerful.
-If an improperly trained construction worker operates any kind of big machinery, it can lead to loss of limbs, broken bones, head trauma, and death.
+The machines used in construction are extremely powerful.
+If an improperly trained construction worker operates heavy machinery, it can lead to loss of limbs, broken bones, head trauma, and death.

-Scaffolding collapse – Workers often have to scale heights to get construction work done.
-The structures which they climb are prone to collapse when there is a lack of safety, maintenance, and precaution.
-The collapse of a scaffold can cause an individual to fall from great heights and resulting in serious injuries, including paralysis and death.
+Workers often must scale heights to complete construction work.
+The structures they climb are prone to collapse when there is a lack of safety, maintenance, and precaution.
+The collapse of a scaffold can cause an individual to fall from great heights and result in serious injuries, including paralysis or death.

-Slip and fall accidents – Slip and fall accidents are one of the most common and dangerous accidents that cause injury and death to construction workers.
-Some human errors like violation of safety regulations or improper work conditions often cause these types of accidents.
-No matter how severe your accident is, seek medical and legal help to recover.
+Slip and fall accidents are some of the most common and dangerous accidents that cause injury and death to construction workers.
+Some human errors like a violation of safety regulations or improper work conditions can cause these accidents.

-Trench accidents – When a trench falls or caves in, victims can get trapped under heavy debris and worse, machinery.
-It can result in crushing injuries like broken bones, head and spinal cord trauma, and beyond.
-The impact to the body can result in the incapacity to work or live life the same again after injury.
+When a trench falls or caves in, victims can get trapped under heavy debris or machinery.
+Trench accidents can result in crushing injuries like broken bones and head or spinal cord trauma.
+The impact on the body can result in the incapacity to work or live life as normal.

 Construction workers should not have to face death each time they go to work.
-Certain parties should ensure the safety of all individuals through proper oversights, and they are:
+Responsible parties should ensure the safety of all individuals through proper oversights.
+Those responsible parties may include::

 - Construction companies

-The Occupational Safety and Health Administration (OSHA) has listed the “fatal four” of construction work accidents as falls, electrocutions, “struck by object,” and “caught in between” where the last two can result from collapsing structures.
-They reveal that 60 percent of all construction worker deaths are the result of these four types of accidents.
+OSHA has listed the “fatal four” of construction work accidents as falls, electrocutions, being struck by an object, and being caught in between two objects.
+The last two can result from collapsing structures.
+OSHA reveals that 60 percent of all construction worker deaths result from these four types of accidents.

 Legal Options for Those Injured in Construction Accidents

-If you or a loved one have suffered a construction work accident, it is important to know the available means of compensation.
-South Carolina is a state that abides by the “modified comparative negligence rule,” meaning the amount of available compensation is reduced by the percentage of fault the victim had in the accident.
+If you or a loved one has suffered a construction work accident, it is important to know the available paths to possible compensation.
+South Carolina is a state that abides by the “modified comparative negligence rule” (S.C.
+Ann. § 15-38), meaning the amount of available compensation is reduced by the percentage of fault the victim had in the accident.

-The defendant, whether it be an employer, company owner, or other third-party, may counter with your percentage of fault to deter liability on their part.
-If plaintiffs are discovered to be liable for more than 50 percent of the accident, no compensation may be recovered.
+The defendant, whether it be an employer, company owner, or other third-party, may overestimate your percentage of fault to deter liability on their part.
+If plaintiffs are discovered to be liable for more than 50 percent of the accident, they may not recover compensation.

 With that said, however, you can count on the construction accident attorneys of Hammack Law Firm to help you find the party whose negligence led to your accident.
 We will fight to make them face the consequences of their actions.